Never Miss a Chance to Do the Most Good

 Apply on Indeed

-Camp Allegheny runs from June 12-August 5 and offers low-cost camping opportunities to children living in Western Pennsylvania.
+Camp Allegheny runs from mid-June - early August and offers low-cost camping opportunities to children living in Western Pennsylvania.
 Our goal is to give them an unforgettable week in a safe, Christian environment.

 Working at Camp Allegheny will demand everything you’ve got — your time, your attention, your prayers.
 Our campers can be challenging.
 You will be stretched beyond your expectations physically, emotionally and spiritually.
 The bottom line, however, is that we serve children who desperately need to experience love and acceptance from adults, peers, and God.
 They need someone who will not give up on them.